 *This dining experience took place in July 2014.

-Have you been to Boma?
-What were your favorite buffet items?
+Have you been to Boatwright’s?
+What are your favorite special diets menu offerings there?